 Barren trees shroud a musty farmhouse.
 A monophonic synth sways unevenly while a piano and sparse percussion tinkle in discordance.
 Cold.
 Desolate.
 Just out of reach.
 This is how Axe begins, and this is how it will continue.

-We’re thrown into this situation.
-There’s no time to adapt and hope goes missing.
-Yet, we want to grab a beer with Billy.
-We want to make out with Lisa.
-We want to chat with Steele, and find out why his life turned out the way it did.
-But we can’t.
 This is a reality where the only form of associative contact is a television set.
 And that’s the trick that Axe continually turns — it envelops emotionally, forcing us to care.
 We’re witness to a perverse sense of chintz-realism that can only be embraced, as it’s crafted with total confidence.
 Produced by “Doctor Gore” himself, J.G.
 “Pat” Patterson, and written-directed by Frederick R. Friedel, he of the also-stunning Kidnapped Coed, the film works with what it has and rarely abates.
 Even when the edits eat themselves.
 Even when Lisa delivers lines like a stoned alien.
 We hang on.
 And Axe, with its amalgam of cold dejection and warm formality, hangs on with us.
 Uncomplicated.
 Mysterious.
-Endlessly desirable.
+Endlessly attractive.

 Axe is going to last forever and I’m going to appreciate it forever.
 Sparse, bleak, and tangible, this is a lovely example of low-budget brackets working as an asset, rather than a detractor.
-From the soundtrack to the 68 minute length to the lingering haze, this film does everything right, fashioning a form of ideal exploitation that no one really eulogizes, but should.
+From the soundtrack to the 68 minute length, this film does everything right, fashioning a form of ideal exploitation that no one really eulogizes, but everyone should.